Your Basket

 Some studies have proposed that yeast overgrowth, particularly Candida albicans, could contribute to symptoms (source).

-Candida can releases ammonia and toxins that can induce autistic behaviours (source).
+Candida can releases ammonia and toxins (source).

 It’s important to note that recent research (source) has argued that at least some of the imbalances in the gut microbiome are due to the decrease dietary diversity of neurodivergent children.
 So there’s a chicken and egg debate happening here.